Fluctuations of the winding number of a directed polymer on a cylinder: Introduction

 \subsection{Main result}

 We consider the problem of a directed polymer on a cylinder and study the fluctuations of the winding number, that is, the algebraic number of turns the polymer path does around the cylinder.
-The problem is equivalent with studying a directed polymer in a periodic environment and the fluctuations of its endpoint.
+The problem is equivalent to studying the fluctuations of the endpoint of a directed polymer in a random periodic environment.
 To state the main result, we first give an informal description of the model.
-The reference path measure is given by the Wiener measure, and the random environment is modeled by a Gaussian space-time white noise $\xi(t,x)$ on $\R_+\times [0,1]$, with periodic boundary condition, and we periodically extend it to $\R_+\times \R$.
+The reference path measure is chosen to be the Wiener measure, and the random environment is modeled by a Gaussian space-time white noise $\xi(t,x)$ on $\R_+\times [0,1]$, with periodic boundary condition, and we periodically extend it to $\R_+\times \R$.

 For each realization of the random environment, the partition function of the directed polymer is given by